digiassetX/DigiAssets-Protocol-Specifications/Benefits.md

 # Smart Contracts capabilities

-The new DigiAssets protocol implementation includes a **[Rule Engine](Rules)** that operates on rules specified in the [metadata](Metadata) of an asset.
+The DigiAssets protocol implementation includes a **[Rule Engine](Rules)** that operates on rules specified in the [metadata](Metadata) of an asset.
 Rules may be [Open or Locked](Rules#inheritance), when Open any one issuing or transferring the asset may add to the rule-set, when Locked the rule becomes immutable.

 # Issuer Verification capabilities
 Issuer verification is the process of linking a digital asset to the real world identity that issued it.
-DigiAssets based assets obtain value through a real-world promise by the asset issuers that they are willing to redeem the digital token for something of value in the real world.
+DigiAssets obtain value through a real-world promise by the asset issuers that they are willing to redeem the digital token for something of value in the real world.
 Users are likely to assign value to digital tokens that can be proved to have been issued by a reputable company or individual.
 Verifying asset authenticity is thus at the heart of the value proposition offered by the DigiAssets protocol.

 The DigiAssets protocol [supports](Static%20Data#issuer-verification) three methods of issuer verification:
-* **Social**: Tying into the issuer's social graph
+* **Social**: Tying into the issuer's social graph (Twitter etc)
 * **Domain**: Placing a file on an _SSL certified_ server
 * **Signed**: Signing a message with a _certified_ Private-Public Key pair